 Smartcat recognizes a set of Smartcat-specific properties, all of them start with x-smartcat-.

-Unit format: plain text or HTML
+Unit format: plain text, HTML or ICU MessageFormat

 // Unit text represents a plain text; Smartcat will display all characters